How to Transfer LLC Ownership in Washington

 An Operating Agreement (OA) describes the details of how to run the LLC.
 Operating Agreements typically include provisions covering the members’ responsibilities, compensation, and ownership interest.

 Few jurisdictions require filing an Operating Agreement at the time the LLC forms, and Washington is no exception.
 But even if it isn’t legally required, having one is a very good idea.
 If your LLC has an OA, that’s the first place to look for information about how and when you can transfer a member’s ownership interest.
 When the LLC doesn’t have an OA, state law will provide some basic provisions.
 However, they may not provide as much flexibility as an OA might.
-If you’re ready to put together an OA for your LLC but don’t know where to start, our Operating Agreement template can help.
+If you’re ready to put together an OA for your LLC but don’t know where to start, our Washington Operating Agreement can help.

 Regardless of whether your LLC has an OA or not, dissolving and reforming the LLC is one option for transferring ownership.
 However, there are two less severe options that are generally accepted: the partial sale or “buyout,” and the full entity sale.